Connecting the time evolution of the turbulence interface to coherent structures: Results

-In order to further investigate the effect of the vortical structures on the terms of (\ref{equation:eq2}), we perform a conditional analysis.
+In the following, we demonstrate that the flow fields around the OECSs near the TNTI are self similar with respect to the size of the structures by means of a conditional analysis.
 In particular, we re-sample the velocity, the enstrophy and the IVD fields onto a uniform grid, frame referenced at the center of the OECSs, and normalized in $x$ and $z$ directions with the average size of the structures $R$.
 The rationale here is to have a common frame of reference for all the OECSs and to compare flow fields around OECSs of the same normalized size.
 By taking the average of the IVD fields around the OECSs, we extract a mean representative OECS, that is, we apply the extraction algorithm to the conditional average of the IVD field.
 To compute the conditional average of the TNTI position, we apply the same change of the coordinate system to the TNTI position near each selected OECS.
 By defining a curvilinear coordinate $s/R$ along the TNTI which has its origin at the same $x$ coordinate of the highest point on the boundary of the OECS, we compute $\tilde x_{i}(s)$ and $\tilde z_{i}(s)$, the normalized coordinates of the TNTI position near the $i$-th OECS.
 In this way, the mean position of the TNTI is computed by taking the average of $\tilde x_{i}(s)$ and $\tilde z_{i}(s)$ over $i$ conditioning with respect to $s/R$.
 The same procedure is used also for the terms in (\ref{equation:eq2}), as well as for the entrainment velocity $v_{n}$.

 The normalization used here for the spatial coordinates presupposes self similarity of the velocity and the enstrophy fields in the proximity of the OECSs, as well as of the TNTI position and of the terms in (\ref{equation:eq2}) with respect to the size of the structures $R$.
-In order to demonstrate this self similarity, we subdivide the selected structures near the TNTI (of the $Ri11$ flow case) in four different groups with similar cardinality based on their size (with the limits indicated in the caption of figure \ref{fig:fig8}) and we conduct a conditional analysis using the spatial normalization indicated above.
+In order to demonstrate this self similarity, we subdivide the selected structures near the TNTI (of the $Ri11$ flow case) in four different groups with similar cardinality based on their size (with the limits indicated in the caption of figure \ref{fig:fig10}) and we conduct a conditional analysis using the spatial normalization indicated above.